 Assuming you aren’t a teetotaler, I don’t think a trip to Carmel really “counts” if you don’t do at least one wine tasting while you’re there.
-Heck, you can do several, as most of the tasting rooms are within a few blocks of each other!
+Heck, you can do several, as most of the numerous wine tasting rooms are within a few blocks of each other!

 I did two wine tastings on my trip to Carmel, and they had completely different vibes.
 Let me start with the one I didn’t love: Scheid Vineyards.
 While Scheid Vineyards is one of the more well-known and popular wineries from the Monterrey Valley, their tasting room was jam-packed with people and it felt totally impersonal to try their wines.
 The place was standing room only and you had to jockey at the bar to get your next tasting.